 It is important to keep in mind that these numbers only capture those who have reported their drug use, meaning that there are likely many more people who have not reported their drug use for a variety of reasons.

 What Age Group Uses Ketamine Recreationally the Most?

-The SAMSHA 2018 National Survey on Drug Use and Health reported that 19 people between the ages of 12-17 reported using ketamine, 505 people aged 18-25 reported using ketamine, and 3,098 people over the age of 26 reported using ketamine.
+The SAMSHA 2018 National Survey on Drug Use and Health reported that 19 people between the ages of 12-17, 505 people aged 18-25, and 3,098 people over the age of 26 reported using ketamine.
 In comparison to many other illicit drugs, these numbers are fairly low.
-However, it is clear that recreational ketamine use is most popular among young adults.
+However, it is clear that recreational use is most popular among young adults.
 In the year 2000, the Drug Abuse Warning Network reported that people aged 12-25 accounted for 74% of emergency department visits related to ketamine use.
 3

 People 12-25 Years Old Accounted for 74% of Ketamine Emergency Department Visits

-Although ketamine does not lead to physical addiction, ketamine can become very psychologically addictive.
-Although it can be a terrifying experience for some, many users have reported feeling utter bliss and happiness when high on ketamine, which makes it very appealing.
-Ketamine users have been known to go on “ketamine binges” in order to try to achieve the euphoric state that they likely experienced when they first started using ketamine.
+Although ketamine does not lead to physical addiction, it can become very psychologically addictive.
+Although it can be a terrifying experience for some, many users have reported feeling utter bliss and happiness when using it, which makes it very appealing.
+Users have been known to go on “ketamine binges” in order to try to achieve the euphoric state that they likely experienced when they first started using the drug.

-Addiction is characterized by cravings for the drug, an increasing tolerance towards the drug where more of the drug is needed to achieve the same high, and a dependence on the drug where the body learns to function with it.
-When an individual becomes preoccupied with ketamine and begins neglecting family, friends and responsibilities, there is a chance they are developing a ketamine addiction.
+Addiction is characterized by cravings for the drug, an increasing tolerance towards it where more of the drug is needed to achieve the same high, and a dependence on the drug where the body learns to function with it.
+When an individual becomes preoccupied with ketamine and begins neglecting family, friends and responsibilities, there is a chance they are developing an addiction.